Image Clustering with External Guidance: Method

 The textual semantics are naturally favored in discriminative tasks such as classification and clustering.
 Ideally, clustering could be easily achieved if images have highly distinguishable counterparts in the text modality.
 To this end, in the absence of class name priors, we propose to select a subset of nouns from WordNet~\cite{WordNet} to compose the text space, which is expected to exhibit the following two merits, namely, \textit{i}) precisely covering the image semantics; and \textit{ii}) highly distinguishable between images of different semantics.

 The image semantics of different granularities could be captured by k-means with various choices of $k$.
 A small value of $k$ corresponds to coarse-grained semantics, which might not be precise enough to cover the semantics of images at cluster boundaries.
 Oppositely, a large value of $k$ produces fine-grained semantics, which might fail to distinguish images from different classes.
-To find image semantics of appropriate granularity, we estimate the value of $k$ based on the data number $N$ and target cluster number $K$, namely,

-The motivation behind such an estimation is two-fold.
-On the one hand, for large datasets, we hypothesize a cluster of $\tilde{N}=300$ images is compact enough to be described by the same set of nouns.
-On the other hand, for small datasets, we hypothesize the semantics of images from one class could be precisely covered by three sets of nouns.
-In our experiments, such estimation works on datasets of different sample sizes and target cluster numbers.
+To find image semantics of appropriate granularity, we estimate $k=N / 300$ given $N$ images, hypothesizing a cluster of $\tilde{N}=300$ images is compact enough to be described by the same set of nouns.
+Experiments in Section~\ref{sec: cluster size} show that our TAC is robust across a reasonable range of $\tilde{N}$.
 With the estimated value of $k$, we apply k-means on image embeddings to compute the image semantic centers by

 where $\mathbbm{1}_{v_i \in l}$ is the indicator which equals one iff image $v_i$ belongs to the $l$-th cluster.

 Next, we aim to find discriminative nouns to describe each semantic center.
 Here, motivated by the zero-shot classification paradigm of CLIP, we reversely classify all nouns from WordNet into $k$ image semantic centers.
 Specifically, the probability of the $i$-th noun belonging to the $l$-th image semantic center is